kennyp/AppleFanD/README.markdown

 Description
 ===========
-**keyboard_bright** is a command line program that adjust the keyboard brightness for Apple MacBooks running GNU/Linux
+**applefand** is a command line program/daemon that adjust the fan speed for Apple MacBooks running GNU/Linux

 Compatibility
 =============